Notes on the Geography of Uzbekistan: Khiva: Mosque

 Light comes from a central opening.

-The oldest of the 212 pillars were brought from Kath (the name means "town"), where they had been in use from the10th century.
+The oldest of the 212 pillars were brought from Kath (the name means "town"), where they had been in use from the tenth century.

 The roofing and flooring is new.
 Photographs from about 1980 show rough-sawn planking and badly worn paving.
 (See G.A.
 Pugachenkova, A Museum in the Open, Tashkent, 1981.)